Skip to contents

 indep

-Assume tests are conditionally independent (default is true).
+Assume tests are conditionally independent (default is false for safety).
+Use true only if tests measure completely different phenomena.

 cond_dep_pos